Chebureki are fried meat hand pies with a crispy crust and juicy beef or lamb filling. This Crimean street food recipe makes a sensational snack!

 FAQ

-Any dipping sauce of your choice would be great with the little meat pies.
+I love the idea of eating this dish as a light lunch or an afternoon snack.
+Any dipping sauce of your choice would be great with these little meat pies.
 Good choices include ajvar relish, shatta sauce, or even some sour cream.

 Subscribe to my Newsletter, follow me on Facebook, Pinterest, Instagram and YouTube for all my latest recipes and videos.